Coming This Summer: A new online project and permit application and tracking system!

 1. What is the Permit & Project Tracking System?

-PPTS aims to consolidate multiple database systems into a single permitting system.
+PPTS will consolidate multiple database systems into a single permitting system.
 The new system will allow the public to track Planning applications and Building permits online, file certain types of applications and permits online, file complaints and search for general property information.

 2. Which organizations are involved in the system’s development?

-SF Planning and the Department of Building Inspection (DBI) are working with contractors Accela Automation and 21Tech to develop the software and implement the new program.
+The Planning Department of Building Inspection (DBI) are working with contractors Accela Automation and 21Tech to develop the software and implement the new program.

 3. What is the current status of the system?

-The current phase, from August of 2012 to spring 2013, includes building system interfaces, designing reports, converting historical data and developing testing and training programs.
+The current phase, from 2012 - 2014, includes building system interfaces, designing reports, converting historical data and developing testing and training programs.

 4. When will the system be available to use?

-The system is planned to go live in the fall of 2013.
+The system is planned to go live in the summer of 2014.

 5. How can I get information about the new system?